Going local for Easter

 Some historians have suggested that the existence of the Biddenden maids, conjoined twins Mary and Eliza Chulkhurst, may also be a legend.
 But there do seem to be some interesting elements of truth in their story.

 Mary and Eliza are said to have been born in Biddenden, Kent, in 1100, joined at the hip and shoulder.
 Mary died at the age of 34, and Eliza, refusing to be separated from her, passed away six hours later.
 They left their property, 20 acres of land, to the churchwardens with instructions to use money gained from the rents to provide an annual ‘dole’ for the poor of Biddenden.

 The dole involves the handing out of bread, cheese and hard biscuits (‘Biddenden cakes’) depicting the image of the sisters to local widows and pensioners.

 The charity dole tradition continues in several other areas.
 In Tichborne, Hampshire, locals can take a gallon of flour on 25 March.
 And Mary Mallatratt’s dole in Mansfield, Nottinghamshire, has been providing buns for local children on Good Friday since 1907.

-Although the origins of some might have become unclear over time, let’s hope they return – and continue bringing fun, curiosity and sense of community for many years to come.
+Although the origins of some might have become unclear over time, let’s hope they continue – and continue bringing fun, curiosity and a sense of community for many years to come.